Over 70% of foster children in the Edmonton Region and over 90% of foster children in the Central Region come from Indigenous cultures.

 - Virtual Museum Exhibits

 - Interesting story about a team of professors who are conducting research with youth who have transitioned out of government care to demonstrate the importance of cultural connections in that process.
-Watch Here.

 - Explore Edmonton -Indigenous Edmonton

-- Warrior Kids Podcast – Hosted by Pam Palmater, an Indigenous Educator from Canada, this interactive podcast is a celebration of everything Indigenous!
+- Warrior Kids Podcast– Hosted by Pam Palmater, an Indigenous Educator from Canada, this interactive podcast is a celebration of everything Indigenous!